aryna-yukhnevich/dev/README.md

 ## SALMON Key Features

-- **Immediate Alerts**: Get instant notifications for pipeline failures, like a glitch in your Glue Job.
+- **Immediate Alerts**: Get instant notifications for pipeline failures, like a glitch in your Glue Job.<br />
     ![Alerts](/alerting-email.png "Alerting email sample")

 - **SLA Monitoring**: Track execution times, like Step Function durations, and spot when it exceeds the predefined threshold.